isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Elephant Bush.md

 <section>
   <h4>Growing:</h4>
 	<p><a href="/page-index/horticulture-techniques/gauging-light/">More direct sunlight</a> and <a href="/page-index/horticulture-techniques/pruning/">regular pruning</a> will encourage a bushier growth.
 These plants do not need to be fertilised frequently; <a href="/page-index/horticulture-techniques/fertilising/">a balanced slow-releasing fertiliser</a> given once every 4 months will be sufficient.</p>
+			<p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>